Classic Riding Instructor & Trainer

 In 2002, Nancy moved to Washington state and became active in the Society for Creative Anachronism.
 She brought classical riding to historic prominence in the local kingdom by demonstrating and teaching the classical methods as presented by Xenophon, Dom Duarte, Pluvinel and still being taught today at the Spanish Riding School in Vienna.
 Outside of the SCA, Nancy taught basic riding /horsemen skills classes for youth and adults through the Skagit Valley Community College Cooperative Extension classes.

-Today, Nancy resides her teaching in Kelowna , BC, Canada.
+Today, Nancy with her shires, Leo and Cammie, in Kelowna , BC, Canada.

 Riders Nancy Trained Under

 Dr. Max Gahwyler – Olympic judge, USDF Hall of Fame and numerous books

 Hilda Gurney – 1976 Olympics (US), USDF Hall of Fame

 Ulla Hudson – Winsong Icelandics & Dressage, German certified A trainer, German and US gold